Omoa

-Omoa is a town, with a population of 7,020 (2013 census), and a municipality in the Department of Cortés in Honduras.
+Omoa is a town and municipality with a population of 10,550 (2023 calculation) in the Department of Cortés in Honduras.
 Omoa is located on a small bay of the same name 18 km west of Puerto Cortés on the Caribbean Sea coast.

 Geography

 Omoa is both a municipality and a small town located along the Northwest Caribbean coast of Honduras.
 It is populated by about 30,000 people distributed within an area of 382.8 km².